Back

 Mission

-I build tools and arguments that make systems answerable to the people they claim to serve.
+I build tools and arguments that push institutions from betrayal toward courage — answerable to the people they claim to serve.

 Apostolos Stamenos